MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ### Sign-in challenge types

 The API allows the app to advertise the authentication methods it supports to Microsoft Entra ID.
-To do so, the app uses the `challenge_type` parameter in the its requests.
+To do so, the app includes the `challenge_type` parameter in its requests.
 This parameter holds pre-defined values (see table below), which represent different authentication methods.
 The following table contains the authentication methods the API supports.
 New values will be added in the future when the API supports new authentication methods.

 |    Challenge type     | Description                                |
 |-----------------------|--------------------------------------------|